 Unless the practice is irrational or contrary to a written law

 Causation of injury - did the malpractice cause your injury?

-If you have been injured as a result of medical negligence or where you feel a duty of care has not been exercised, or in many other situations, you may be entitled to compensation.
-Even if you think your actions may have contributed to your injury, you may still have a claim well-worth pursuing.
-Chat, call, email, or let us assess your claim, just press the button below.
+If you have been injured as a result of medical negligence or where you feel a duty of care has not been exercised, we can assess your claim and answer your questions.
 There is no cost, and no obligation.